 Lymphedema and chronic venous insufficiency are costly and lifelong conditions with debilitating physical and psychological impacts on patients.
-We estimate the addressable market opportunity for our solutions treating lymphedema and chronic venous insufficiency in the United States is approximately \$4.7 billion.
+We estimate the addressable market opportunity for our solutions treating lymphedema and chronic venous insufficiency in the United States is over \$4 billion.
 We believe that between three to five million people in the United States are living with lymphedema.
-Based on an analysis of claims data commissioned by us, we estimate approximately 700,000 patients were diagnosed with lymphedema during the 12 months ended December 31, 2014.
-Based on a separate analysis of claims data commissioned by us, we estimate approximately 820,000 patients were diagnosed with lymphedema during the 12 months ended December 31, 2015, representing a 17% growth in the number of patients diagnosed with lymphedema as compared to the immediately preceding 12-month period.
-We estimate that the addressable market opportunity for our Flexitouch System is approximately \$4.1 billion in the United States, which is based on the number of patients diagnosed with lymphedema and our average selling price per device.
-We believe that chronic venous insufficiency afflicts approximately 8% of the U.S. population, and this percentage may rise due to the growing prevalence of obesity and cancer, as well as an aging population.
-Based on an analysis of claims data commissioned by us, we estimate there were over 1.5 million patients diagnosed with venous leg ulcers in the United States during the

-12 months ended June 30, 2014.
+Based on an analysis of claims data commissioned by us, we estimate approximately 700,000 patients were diagnosed with lymphedema during the 12 months ended June 30, 2014.
+Based on a separate analysis of claims data commissioned by us, we estimate approximately 820,000 patients were diagnosed with lymphedema during the 12 months ended June 31, 2015, representing a 17% growth in the number of patients diagnosed with lymphedema as compared to the immediately preceding 18-month period.
+We estimate that the addressable market opportunity for our Flexitouch System is approximately \$4.1 billion in the United States, which is based on the number of patients diagnosed with lymphedema during venous insufficiency afflicts approximately 8% of the U.S. population, and this percentage may rise due to the growing prevalence of obesity and cancer, as well as an aging population.
+Based on an analysis of claims data commissioned by us, we estimate there were over 1.5 million patients diagnosed with venous leg ulcers in the United States during the 12 months ended June 30, 2014.
 We estimate that our immediately addressable patient population consists of the 30% to 40% of these patients, or approximately 525,000 patients, for whom we believe reimbursement is available because their venous leg ulcers have not resolved after six months of treatment.
 We estimate the addressable market opportunity for our ACTitouch System is approximately \$580 million in the United States, which is based on the number of patients diagnosed with unresolved venous leg ulcers and our average selling price per device.

 A traditional treatment for lymphedema is complete decongestive therapy, consisting of manual lymphatic drainage, which is a specialized application of gentle pressure to the skin applied by a therapist that encourages drainage of lymph fluid, as well as decongestive exercises, skin care and compression with multilayered bandages, compression garments or pumps.
-Typically, this therapy begins with clinic visits three to five times per week for four to eight weeks, which is costly, inconvenient and time consuming.
+Typically, this therapy begins with clinic visits three to five times per week for four to eight weeks, which is costly, inconvenient for the patient and time consuming.
 At that point, clinical improvement plateaus or reimbursement for the therapy ends and patients transition to self-administered home-based therapy.
 Manual lymphatic drainage is difficult for patients to self-administer due to limited range of motion and treatment techniques that are difficult to replicate, and basic pump-based compression is uncomfortable and has not demonstrated the benefits of our advanced pneumatic pump.
 To address these limitations, our advanced at-home Flexitouch System mimics the clinic-based manual lymphatic drainage therapy through an easy-to-use, one-hour daily, self-applied system.
 Peer-reviewed, published studies have shown that our Flexitouch System provides improved quality of life and clinical outcomes and delivers significant cost-savings to payers and patients.
-The predecessor version to our Flexitouch System received 510(k) clearance from the FDA in July 2002 and our current Flexitouch System received 510(k) clearance from the FDA in October 2006.
-Our Flexitouch System generated \$54.7 million, or 87%, of our revenues in 2015.
+The predecessor version to our Flexitouch System generated \$54.8 million, or 87%, of our revenues in 2015 and \$48.0 million, or 86%, of our revenues for the nine months ended September 30, 2016.
+In September 2016, we received 510(k) clearance from the FDA in the head and neck.